Stanley Green: Early life

-Green was born in Harringay, North London, the youngest of four boys to May Green and her husband, Richard Green, a clerk for a bottle stopper manufacturer.
+Green was born in Harringay, North London, the youngest of four boys to Richard and May Green.
+His father was a clerk for a bottle stopper manufacturer.
 After attending Wood Green County School, a mixed grammar school, Green joined the Royal Navy in 1938.
 He was shocked while in the Navy by the obsession with sex.
 "I was astonished when things were said quite openly—what a husband would say to his wife when home on leave", he told The Sunday Times "A Life in the Day" column in 1985.
 "I've always been a moral sort of person."

 After leaving the Navy in September 1945 having served through the Second World War, Green worked for the Fine Art Society.
 In March 1946, he failed the entrance exam for the University of London, then worked for Selfridges and the civil service, and as a storeman for Ealing Borough Council.
 On two occasions he had lost jobs, he said, because he had refused to be dishonest.
 In 1962 he held a job with the Post Office, then worked as a self-employed gardener until 1968 when he began his anti-protein campaign.
 He lived with his parents until they died, his father in 1966 and his mother the following year, after which he was given a council flat in Haydock Green, Northolt, West London.